Are you an adviser? Go to Unbiased Pro

 What is statutory sick pay?

-Statutory sick pay is designed to give working people an uplift if they are sick and unable to work as normal.
-Whether you’re in full-time or part-time work or are on a fixed-term contract, you’ll likely be eligible for statutory sick pay.
-Your employer may also have their own sick pay scheme, in which case you may be better off with your employer’s scheme.
+Your employer may also have their own sick pay scheme, in which case, you may be better off with your employer’s scheme.
 If not, you will need to fall back on SSP.

-Depending on your eligibility for SSP, you’ll receive sick pay for each day that you’re off work due to illness.
-If eligible, you’ll receive £99.35 per week for up to 28 weeks.
-You could receive more if you have a workplace scheme, but you can receive no less than this statutory amount.
+Depending on your eligibility for SSP, you’ll receive sick pay for each day you’re off work due to illness.
+If eligible, you’ll receive £116.75 per week for up to 28 weeks.

 SSP is paid to you at the same time as your normal income, so you’ll receive it when you receive your salary or wages.
-This could be monthly, weekly or daily depending on the specifics of your employment.
+This could be monthly, weekly, or daily, depending on the specifics of your employment.

 Who qualifies for statutory sick pay?